sip-21/ambrosia-tutorial/docs/quick-start/installation.md

 3. You should see the Ambrosia onboarding screen

 :::warning
-You may need to turn off your VPS if page is not loading
+You may need to turn off your VPN if page is not loading
 :::